 $99 Registration Fee

-We are offering a special discount for our Saturday workshop courtesy of our partners at PNC Bank.
-Please enter code PNC to receive a $99 discount good for the Saturday Class Series only.
+We are offering a special discount for our Saturday workshop courtesy of our partners.
+Please check the Eventbrite registration page for the discount code!

 More about Homebuyer Education:

 $99 registration fee includes;

 Homebuyer Education Saturday class

 At least 2 credit and budget reviews

 What you will learn: Learn each step of the home buying process.

 How to find a home and negotiate a contract

 How to apply for a mortgage loan